a-rahimi/procams/procams/index.md

 Don’t get wrapped up in the science fiction of PROCAMs.
 Focus on a precise customer pain point.
 In defining it, avoid language like “delight”, “reduce friction”, or “magical”, and focus instead on the more mundane language of "pain point and willingness to pay".
+A problem not worth solving is not worth solving using a PROCAM.
 Don't try to solve pain points that can be even remotely addressed by phones or tablets.
 These technologies might not solve the problem perfectly, but their availability, familiarity, and convenience gives them an insurmountable incumbent’s advantage.
 Treat the physical limitations of the projector as first class design constraints from day one: How will you avoid needing high contrast?
 How will you avoid needing black pixels?
 How will you avoid shadows?

 I offered examples of PROCAMs that avoided many of these pitfalls.
 For example, Navdy and CastAR engineered their projection surfaces.
 Obscura Digital runs